Timo614/timo614.github.io/docs/_posts/2024-05-09-esphome-adafruit-funhouse.md

 As mentioned in the original file I referenced and carried over here the Phototransistor ADC sensor unfortunately can't be used when Wi-Fi is enabled.
 As I'll be using ESPHome to constantly stay connected it makes it useless for this configuration unfortunately.

-The other sensor, however, can be configured:
+The other sensors, however, can be configured:
 ```yaml
 sensor:
   - platform: aht10